 Backpacking to Florence: An Overview

-Before heading to questions and clarify the conceived thoughts about backpacking to Florence, I will provide you with an overview of the region.
+Before heading to questions and clarifying the conceived thoughts about backpacking to Florence, I will provide you with an overview of the region.

 |Location: In the Tuscany region of Italy|